Firearms Safety Courses

 What is the difference between a PAL, POL and FAC?

 The acronym P.A.L. stands for Possession and Acquisition License.
 This term is used in place of Firearms Acquisition Certificates or F.A.C..Firearms Acquisition Certificates (FAC) issued under the former law are considered to be licenses.
 They need to be replaced with a PAL as they have expired.
 In the early process of the reformed firearms laws in the late 1990's, the government brought out a POL (Possession Only Licence).
 Owners of firearms were able to obtain these to retain their existing firearms but could not purchase any new ones.
 These have been phased out and the only people who still have them are individuals who kept them current and did not allow them to expire.
 The Possession and Acquisition License (PAL) is the only license currently available to new applicants.
 It is renewable every five years.
 Applicants must have passed the Canadian Firearms Safety Course in order to obtain one.
-As of September 2, 2015, all persons holding a POL will automatically be issued a PAL without the requirement of passing an exam.
+As of September 2, 2015, all persons holding a current POL will automatically be issued a PAL without the requirement of passing an exam.
 If your POL has expired, you will be required to take the course.